AntonMoustache/handbooks/developers-handbook.md

 #### Continuous Integration

+We use [Travis Pro](https://magnum.travis-ci.com/) for continuous integration.

-Continuous integration is mandatory on every project.
+CI is mandatory on every project.
 It should be configured as early on in the project as possible, preferably day one.
 Even if all that's happening is linting and style checking - that's great!

-We have a [Travis Pro](https://magnum.travis-ci.com/) account, use it, go crazy :)

 Remember, this isn't just for us.
-We often have external collaborators on code and have no control over their development environment or tooling.
+We often work with external collaborators and have no control over their development environment or tooling.

 ### Monitoring